Huidi Xiang

 2025

-In the maxim of the tomato, the artiss has created a sculptural installation that transforms the humble tomato pin cushion—a ubiquitous sewing tool found in homes for generations—into a poignant metaphor for the contradictions embedded in care work.
+This sculptural installation transforms the humble tomato pin cushion—a ubiquitous sewing tool found in homes for generations—into a poignant metaphor for the contradictions embedded in care work.
 Traditionally, the tomato has been associated with health, healing, and prosperity, appearing in folklore as a protective charm and in pop culture as a symbol of recovery—most notably as the Maxim Tomato in the Kirby video game series, where it instantly restores a character’s health.
 But in the form of a pincushion, it becomes a site of puncture, pierced over and over by needles—a vessel of both nurture and violence.

 This installation amplifies this tension, reflecting on the hidden costs of care in systems that extract emotional and domestic labor as an endless resource.
 The exhibition space becomes a “palace of wounded tomatoes”, where 3D-printed stainless steel tomato forms—some resting on the floor, others suspended in midair—bear the marks of exhaustion and overuse.
 Many are punctured with needles, while others are split open to reveal fragile, vulnerable interiors, inspired by the soft, crying “inner child” of Kirby.
 An oversized needle pierces aluminum tomato silhouettes, literally threading through the gallery walls, binding and destabilizing the space.